 You also should not go overboard and decide that you’ll just blend in by getting an abaya and hijab.
 We were told that years ago that was seen as a well regarded attempt to not be culturally insensitive.
 Now it’s seen as being almost insulting as if you are trying to pass yourself off as someone you are not.

-Hot N Cold in Abu Dhabi
+Dress for Hot N Cold in Abu Dhabi

 Be sure to check the weather for both temperature and wind speeds before you leave.
 We expected Abu Dhabi to be very hot but it was quite windy in February and we were frequently chilly.